Section 112A of the Income Tax Act

 What is the Grandfathering provision?

-For the computation of the Long-term Capital gains on equity shares after 31st March 2018, the grandfathering of all gains up to 31 January 2018 are allowed.
+For the computation of the Long-term Capital gains on equity shares after 31st March 2018, the grandfathering of all gains up to 31 January 2018 is allowed.
 This means that for computing long-term capital gains arising on transfer of equity shares, which were acquired by the assessee before 1 February 2018, the cost of acquisition shall be the fair market value of the asset as on 31st Jan 2018.
 Fair market value has been defined to mean the highest price of the capital asset quoted on any recognized stock exchange on 31 January 2018 or net asset value as on 31 January 2018, in case of a capital asset is a unit and not listed on a recognized stock exchange.
+Section 112A of the Income Tax Act

 For instance, Mr A. buys 10,000 shares of company XYZ Ltd. as on 1st January 2018 for RS 100 each.
 The stock price of XYZ Ltd. on 31st Jan 2018 is Rs 250 per share.
 On 1st March 2019, he sells these 10,000 shares for Rs 300 each.
 In this case, to arrive at the capital gains, the grandfathering provision can be applied as that will be beneficial to Mr. A. Accordingly, the cost of shares will be considered as Rs 250 instead of Rs 100.